Book Review: Execution by Larry Bossidy and Ram Charan

 I’m also reminded of the importance of a candid culture.
 I actually know this, but it’s so hard to pull it off in reality.
 It’s still something that I am learning to balance: not come across as a pushy know-it-all, but still challenge effectively to lead to better outcomes for the organisation.
 I’m reminded to keep testing different approaches to find the right balance.

-Purchase Execution: The Discipline of Getting Things Done
+You can grab your copy of Execution: The Discipline of Getting Things Done here.